Marco Arment

-Marco Arment (born June 11, 1982) is an American iOS developer and web developer, podcaster, technology writer and former magazine editor.
+Marco Arment (born June 11, 1982) is an American iOS developer, web developer, podcaster, restaurateur, technology writer and former magazine editor.
 As a developer, he is best known for being chief technology officer for Tumblr and creating Instapaper and Overcast.

 Early life and education

 Arment was born in Columbus, Ohio.
 He attended Allegheny College in Meadville, Pennsylvania and graduated in 2004 with a Bachelor of Science degree in computer science.

 Career

+Software Development

 Arment worked as lead developer and chief technology officer (CTO) of the Tumblr microblogging platform and social networking website from its inception in February 2007 until September 2010, when he left to concentrate fully on Instapaper, a tool for saving web pages to read later.
 Arment announced on April 25, 2013, that he had sold the controlling interest in Instapaper to Betaworks.